- FIND A PROGRAM

 The San Francisco Recreation and Park Department's Urban Agriculture Program provides free materials for the backyard gardener, community gardener, or urban farmer through regularly scheduled Garden Resource Days.
 These events offer compost as well as mulch, seeds, plant starts and composting worms when available.
 They are a “bring-your-own-bucket” event and amounts are limited.

-There will be free compost, mulch, plant starts and seeds.
-Compost will be limited to two five-gallon buckets per person – bring your own buckets.
-Please note the new location at the overflow parking lot at Gleneagles Golf Course, adjacent to the McLaren Bike Park.
+Garden Resource Days are now located at the overflow parking lot at Gleneagles Golf Course, adjacent to the McLaren Bike Park.
 See the map below or view at this link.
 A waiting line will form on the north side of the street.
 Please approach from east to take a right turn into the parking lot.